ndwarshuis/org-sql/README.md

 Run `org-sql-user-reset`.
 This will create a new database and initialize it with the default schema.
-It will also delete an existing database before creating the new one if it exists in `org-sql-sqlite-path`.
+It will also delete an existing database before creating the new one if it exists.

 ## Updating

 Run `org-sql-user-update`.
 This will synchronize the database with all files as indicated in `org-sql-files` by first checking if the file is in the database and inserting it if not.
 If the file is already present, it will check the md5 to assess if updates are needed.
-This function will insert the *entire* content of any org file that is either new or changed.
+Note that for any file in the database, changing even one character in the file on disk will trigger an deletion of the file in the database followed by an insertion of the *entire* org file.

-Note that the database will take several seconds to minutes if inserting many files depending on the speed of your device (particularly IO) and the size/number of files.
+This may take several seconds/minutes if inserting many files depending on the speed of your device (particularly IO) and the size/number of files.
 This operation will also block Emacs until complete.

-## Clearing all data
+## Removing all data

 Run `org-sql-user-clear-all`.
 This will clear all data but leave the schema.

 # Database Layout

-The database is arranged by files at the top level and by `org-mode` features moving down to child tables.
-Primary keys are foreign keys are marked with P and F in parens respecively.
-All dates are converted into unix time integers before entering into the database.

-## Hierarchy
+## General design features

-The databases are arranged as follows according to their foreign key contraints:

-- files
-  - headlines
-    - tags
-    - properties
-    - clocking
-    - logbook
-      - state_changes
-      - planning_changes
+- the schema is identical except for types between all database implementations (SQLite, Postgres, etc)
+- all foreign keys are set with `UPDATE CASCADE` and `DELETE CASCADE`
+- all time values are stores as unixtime (integers in seconds)

 ## Schema